The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 There's specific things they did poorly, like Solyndra, but overall the Recovery Act investments in solar etc. played a notable part in making solar competitive by creating solar demand and funding R&D.

-Trump knows there's no future in coal (Score:2)
+Trump knows there's no future in coal (Score:5, Insightful)

 Re: (Score:2)